-- In case the rolling stock is in the scope of the HS RST TSI 2008 or of the CR LOC&PAS TSI 2011, the relevant TSI(s), including implementation rules and period of validity of the "type or design examination certificate" (7 years) are applied. - In case the rolling stock is in the scope of neither the HS RST TSI 2008 nor the CR LOC&PAS TSI 2011: the authorisation for placing in service is delivered during a transition period ending 6 years after the date of application of this TSI.
+- In case the rolling stock is in the scope of the HS RST TSI 2008 or of the CR LOC&PAS TSI 2011, the relevant TSI(s), including implementation rules and period of validity of the "type or design examination certificate" (7 years) are applied.
+This provision shall not apply to vehicles that are not conform to the HS RST TSI 2008 or to the CR LOC&PAS TSI 2011 and that are placed on the market after 31 May 2017 - In case the rolling stock is in the scope of neither the HS RST TSI 2008 nor the CR LOC&PAS TSI 2011: the authorisation for placing in service is delivered during a transition period ending on 31 December 2020.

-(4) During the transition phase, if the applicant chooses not to apply this TSI, it is reminded that the other TSIs and/or notified national rules apply according to their respective scopes and implementation rules for placing in service in accordance with Articles 22 to 25 of Directive 2008/57/EC.
+(4) During the transition phase, if the applicant chooses not to apply this TSI, it is reminded that the other TSIs and/or notified national rules apply according to their respective scopes and implementation rules for the authorization to place on the market in accordance with Article 21 of Directive (EU) 2016/797'

-In particular, TSIs to be repealed by this TSI continue to apply, under the conditions stated in article 11."
+In particular, TSIs to be repealed by this TSI continue to apply, under the conditions stated in Article 11."